 I'll bet that got your attention, didn't it?
 In addition to natural history and civic collections, there are museums dedicated to cars, wars, sports, arcade machines, chess sets, matchbooks, and Barbie dolls (to name just a few).
 Practically anything you can think of has probably been revered and enshrined in a gallery.
 But carrots?!

 Yes, it's true, although you can't drive there and peek through the windows.
 The World Carrot Museum is a virtual home for anything and everything that has to do with carrots.
 And, why not?
 As outlined in my recent article "Exploring Carrots: Facts, Folklore, and Fun Recipes," the carrot has existed on this planet for eons.
 Most food historians believe that they originated in Asia.
-By the 10th century purple carrots were growing in Iran and northern Arabia; from there they spread to northern Africa and into Spain.
-By the mid-16th century Holland was leading the pack in the cultivation of the carrot, and the brightly-colored root was deemed attractive enough to gain a prominent place in several Dutch Masters paintings.
-Ultimately carrots found their way into stews, soups, and puddings and in 1749 carrots were being exported from England by the Dutch East India Company.
+By the 10thcentury, purple carrots were growing in Iran and northern Arabia; from there they spread to northern Africa and into Spain.
+By the mid-16th century, Holland was leading the pack in the cultivation of the carrot, and the brightly colored root was deemed attractive enough to gain a prominent place in several Dutch Masters paintings.
+Ultimately, carrots found their way into stews, soups, and puddings.
+In 1749, carrots were being exported from England by the Dutch East India Company.

 But, What About Carrot Cake?

 Carrot cake has a history more recent than the Stone Age.
 Again, our cherished food historians trace the first carrot cakes back to the steamed carrot pudding of Medieval times.
 Carrots are naturally sweet in flavor, and they were certainly prevalent, so it makes sense that they would appear in a dessert-like fashion.
 According to the U.K. World Carrot Museum: